cedadev/jasmin-workshop/exercises/ex11/README.md

    * Choose a Sci server with the lowest load
    * Login to the chosen sci server on each terminal
    * Copy the Fortran source code from the exercise directory (shown in the JASMIN resources section) to your current working directory
+   > [!NOTE]
-   > **_NOTE:_**  One terminal will be used for compiling and testing codes on LOTUS while the second terminal will be used for submitting and monitoring batch jobs.
+   > One terminal will be used for compiling and testing codes on LOTUS while the second terminal will be used for submitting and monitoring batch jobs.
 1. Compile and test a Fortran code interactively on LOTUS
    * On terminal 1, invoke a pseudo-interactive session on LOTUS using the SLURM command `srun` with two CPU cores allocation: `srun --ntasks=2 --partition=workshop --account=workshop  --pty /bin/bash`
    * What is the compute node allocated and what type of CPU model the node has?